 - 3.1 It is recommended that the Committee agrees that: - i.
 The winter maintenance service should be delivered as outlined in this report. - ii.
 The Executive Director (Housing and Environment) is authorised to make arrangements out with the policy and level of service in exceptional conditions such as snow emergencies. - iii.
-The number of night shift gritting routes be extended from four to six for winter 2018/2019. - iv.
-The budget of £3,682 million will be used to also fund other weather related emergencies, such as works to mitigate immediate risk of flooding to properties/roads and wind damage, directly affecting free movement across the network.
+The main winter period is extended by one week either end of winter, to mitigate the need for regular volunteers to be sought to cover these periods. - iv.
+The budget is set at £3.715m; and to agree that this budget be used to also fund other weather related emergencies, such as works to mitigate immediate risk of flooding to properties/roads and wind damage, directly affecting free movement across the roads network.

-Name Designation Contact Details Stuart D'All Road Maintenance Partnership Manager 01738 475000 TESCommitteeReports@pkc.gov.uk Fartilership Manager TESCOMMILEEREPOITS@pkc.gov.uk
+Name Designation Contact Details Stuart D'All 01738 475000 HECommitteeReports@pkc.gov.uk